Engee documentation

 Details

-A continuous smoothing factor that introduces a level of gradual change based on the flow characteristic when the valve is in the nearly open and nearly closed positions.
+The continuous smoothing coefficient, which introduces a level of gradual change based on the flow characteristic when the valve is in the nearly open and nearly closed positions.
 Set a non-zero value less than one to increase the stability of the simulation in these modes.

 Default value